PetarSimonovic/SeedBank/README.md

 3. Click on the number to select a seed

-4. Click on your friends island to send the seed to them.
+4. Click on your friend's island to send the seed to them.